 Diagnosing separation anxiety is relatively easy.
 It is important to speak to your veterinarian as it is not healthy for your dog to remain in this anxious state and therefore something needs to be done to alleviate some of your dog’s stress.

 Often diagnosis involves plenty of talking, it is important to write down everything your dog has been doing and it is usually good to keep this list for at least one week prior to seeing your veterinarian so he can see what behavioral issues there are.

 Some incidents, such as accidents in the house, can have other medical conditions that are to blame which is why it is important to have notes stating when these issues occur, how often, and what conditions were involved.

 How to help a dog with separation anxiety?

 Veterinarians may prescribe anti-anxiety medication to assist in calming down the dog.
 This could come in the form of a higher dose over a short duration, or a very low dosage to be taken over a longer period of time.
 These medications often have side effects that need to be carefully considered prior to medicating your dog.
 Some dogs, particularly older dogs, should not be given these medications due to their already fragile condition.
 Regardless, chat with your veterinarian and come up with a plan that you both feel comfortable with.

 There are some holistic medications that can be used for your pet.
-One of these medication, Rescue Remedy, is often used for both humans and animals for anxiety issues.
-These medications are derived from plants and flowers to produce a concentrated mixture which can either be administered in their food, water or through the skin.
+One of these medications, Rescue Remedy, is often used for both humans and animals for anxiety issues.
+These medications are derived from plants and flowers to produce a concentrated mixture that can either be administered in their food, water, or through the skin.

 Tips to ease separation anxiety in dogs